XWangLabTHU/cfDNApipe/README.md

     bowtie2 related files: hg19.1.bt2 ~ hg19.4.bt2, hg19.rev.1.bt2~ hg19.rev.2.bt2
     Other reference files: like blacklist file and cytoBand file, we provide them [here](https://honchkrow.github.io/cfDNAReferences/).

-*   For analyzing WGBS data (taken hg19 as example) genome sequence file and indexes: hg19.fa, hg19.chrom.sizes, hg19.dict, hg19.fa.fai
+*   For analyzing WGBS data (taken hg19 as an example) genome sequence file and indexes: hg19.fa, hg19.chrom.sizes, hg19.dict, hg19.fa.fai
     bismark related files: Bisulfite_Genome folder with CT_conversion and GA_conversion
     Other reference files: like CpG island file and cytoBand file, we provide them [here](https://honchkrow.github.io/cfDNAReferences/).

-Here, we introduced global reference configure function in cfDNApipe to download and build reference files automatically.
+Here, we introduced the global reference configure function in cfDNApipe to download and build reference files automatically.

 cfDNApipe contains 2 types of global reference configure function, **pipeConfigure** and **pipeConfigure2**.
 Function **pipeConfigure** is for single group data analysis (without control group).
 Function **pipeConfigure2** is for case and control analysis.
 Either function will check the reference files, such as bowtie2 and bismark references.
 If not detected, references will be downloaded and built.
 This step is **<font color=red>necessary</font>** and puts things right once and for all.

 *<font color=red>Note:</font> Users should use the correct configure function **pipeConfigure** and **pipeConfigure2**.
-The output folder arrangement stategy is totally different for these two function.
+The output folder arrangement strategy is different for these two functions.
 In addition, some default files can only be accessed through pipeConfigure or pipeConfigure2.
-Therefore, if a single group data analysis is needed, using **pipeConfigure** and **Configure**.
+Therefore, if a single group data analysis is needed, use **pipeConfigure** and **Configure**.
 If a case-control comparison analysis is needed, using **pipeConfigure2** and **Configure2**.
-If users want to switch analysis from single group to case-control group and vice versa, the customized pipeline can achieve the seamless linking between output and input of different functions.*
+If users want to switch analysis from a single group to a case-control group and vice versa, the customized pipeline can achieve the seamless linking between output and input of different functions.*

-The folowing is a simple **pipeConfigure** example for building WGBS reference files.
+The following is a simple **pipeConfigure** example for building WGBS reference files.

 ```Python
 from cfDNApipe import *